-Any wisdom I have, I have learned from wise teachers, both the official ones, and the unofficial ones in the everyday life with whom we learn about ourselves in conflict.
+Any wisdom I have, I have learned from my wise teachers, both the official ones (e.g. Robert R. Stains, Steve Greenwood and Debbie Goldstein), and the unofficial ones in my everyday life with whom I have learned about myself in conflict.

 For the sake of applicability the lessons are formulated as maxims: